cortexlabs/cortex/docs/cluster/python-client.md

 Python client needs to be initialized with AWS credentials and a url to the operator your Cortex cluster.

+The Operator URL can be retrieved by running `./cortex.sh endpoints`

 ```python
 from cortex import Client